 While some military and medical equipment is exempt from RoHS compliance, the electronics governed by the standard are among the most common you'll find in your home, from radios to MP3 players to cell phones and (increasingly) computers.
 In practical terms, the standard protects factory workers at the production level, sharply reducing their exposure to hazardous substances.
 The standard also has a profound impact on the disposal and recycling of electronics, in that disposed substances will no longer have at least six of the most hazardous chemicals formerly found in electronics, and recycled electronics will not expose workers to toxics as they harvest components.

-Stepdown your car's 12V DC cigarette lighter to 1.5, 3, 4.5, 6, 7.5 or 9 and 12 volts to power your electronics in your vehicle.
-Adapter plugs into the cigarette lighter socket.
-Incudes the most common tip sizes.
+This converter will stepdown your car's 12V DC cigarette lighter to 1.5, 3, 4.5, 6, 7.5 or 9 and 12 volts.
+It powers portable electronics through the vehicle's cigarette lighter socket and incudes the most common tip sizes.
 High quality and regulated.
 Weight: 3.6 ozs.
 Size: 2" W x 3" L x 0.75" D.